Conditional inclusion of orphan drugs, conditionals and exceptionals in basic health care

 In 2019 a sum of € 24.2 million was made available for the conditional inclusion of orphan drugs, conditionals and exceptionals.
 Once this ceiling was reached, marketing authorisation holders with new applications were placed on a waiting list.
 The budget available for conditional inclusion in 2020 will be € 25.5 million.
 In 2021 it will be € 26.8 million.
 Based on the funding available, expectations are that annually the conditional inclusion of 2 to 3 medicinal products in the basic health care package will be possible.
 This conditional inclusion is not a subsidy arrangement, but is in line with a provision of the Health Insurance Act (Zvw).

-Zorginstituut Nederland has advised Mr. Bruins, Minister for Medical Care and Sport, to evaluate the procedure for conditional inclusion every 2 years.
+The National Health Care Institute has advised the Minister for Medical Care and Sport, to evaluate the procedure for conditional inclusion every 2 years.

 This document describes the conditional inclusion procedure for orphan drugs, conditionals and exceptionals.